nickp60/riboSeed/README.md

 * Submitting `--smalt_scoring` with vastly different scoring schemes usually causes an error.

+## Running Tests

+The tests for the module can be found under the `tests` directory.
+I run them with the unittests module.
+The tests assume the installation of all the reccommended tools.

 ## Installation

-The trickiest part of this whole business is propperly installing SMALT.
+The trickiest part of this whole business is properly installing SMALT.
+BWA is definitly the easiest option.

 Installing with pip3.5 will be the easiest way, but prior to release, clone this repository, and run setup.py.

 ### Python Requirements: